edd1234/codeid-curriculum/beta-summer-plan.md

 # Summer Master Plan
-We have around 12 weeks of summer time to work on curriculum development!
-That may seem like a long time but fall quarter will arrive much sooner than we think.
+We have around **12 weeks** of summer time to work on curriculum development!
+It's a lot shorter than it appears.
+But I'm both optimistic and ambitious on what we can achieve this summer. :)